pkdone/mongo-data-mask-reversible/README.md

 ## Introduction

-Example project showing how MongoDB's aggregation pipeline can be used to perform data masking on records contained in a collection, where the changes are reversible (for those with sufficient privileges).
-A different project provides [non-reversible data masking examples](https://github.com/pkdone/mongo-data-masking).
+Example project showing how MongoDB's aggregation pipeline can be used to perform data masking on records contained in a collection, where the changes are reversible (for those people with sufficient privileges).
+A separate project provides [non-reversible data masking examples](https://github.com/pkdone/mongo-data-masking).
 For the reasons why reversible data masking is often required and how this can be achieved in MongoDB, first read the blog post that accompanies this project at:

 * [MongoDB Reversible Data Masking Examples blog post](https://pauldone.blogspot.com/2021/02/mongdb-reversible-data-masking.html)

 The sample scenario for this project will be based on an organisation collecting results of people's tests.
-These results could be from medical tests in a hospital, or from academic tests in a university, for example.
+These results could be from medical tests in a hospital, or from academic tests in a school, for example.
 Two key aggregation pipelines will be used in sequence:

- 1. A pipeline to generate new unique anonymised IDs for each person appearing in a test result, into a new _mappings_ collection using the _idempotent masked-id generator_ pattern
+ 1. A pipeline to generate new unique anonymised substitue IDs for each person appearing in a test result, into a new _mappings_ collection using the _idempotent masked-id generator_ pattern
- 2. A pipeline to generate a masked version of the test results, where the person's id has been replaced with an anonymised (but reversible) one; additionally some other fields will be filtered out (e.g. _national id_, _last name_) or obfuscated with a partly randomised value (e.g _data of birth_).
+ 2. A pipeline to generate a masked version of the test results, where the person's id has been replaced with the substitute ID (an anonymous but reversible ID); additionally some other fields will be filtered out (e.g. _national id_, _last name_) or obfuscated with a partly randomised value (e.g _data of birth_).

-The screenshot below shows an example test result where the person's id from the original data-set has been mapped to a newly generated anonymous unique identifier (_\_id_) in a _mappings_ collection and subsequently the data masked data-set has been generated using this anonymised ID for the person's ID
+The screenshot below shows an example test result where the person's id from the original data-set has been mapped to a newly generated substitute unique identifier (_\_id_) in a _mappings_ collection and subsequently the data masked data-set has been generated using this substitute ID for the person's ID.

  ![Data Before And After Mapping Plus Mapping Collection](.datapic.png)